chainstack/docs/docs/tutorials/quorum/loyalty-program-with-truffle.md

-# Loyalty program on Quorum
+# Loyalty program with Truffle

 This tutorial will guide you through creating a simple loyalty program contract and deploying it on your [Quorum](/blockchains/quorum) network.